johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Within missional movements, as in nature, not all reproduction succeeds.
 Some groups will fail to mature.
 Others will reach maturity, but won't reproduce.
 Some will begin slowly, others rapidly.
 Some groups will evolve a new sense of identity, purpose or form as they outgrow dependence upon their original contexts---sometimes too hastily, sometimes with greater success.

-Ultimately, the Holy Spirit is responsible for governing the wild growth of a missional movement:
+Ultimately, the Holy Spirit is responsible for governing the wild, haphazard growth of a missional movement:

 -	It is the Holy Spirit who takes hold of a *community*... that receives and takes hold of a *vision*... that launches a missional movement.

--	It is the Holy Spirit who is able to direct how and where to establish our efforts and energy[^cf46].
+-	It is the Holy Spirit who is able to direct how and where to establish our efforts and energy[^cf45].

 -	 A Spirit-led, missional, disciple-forming movement is capable of transforming an entire nation, or region, such as the *10/40 window*, or like *East, West, North, Central*, or Southern Africa*!

 ### Relocation ###

-Throughout the world, within every people group, wherever willing hearts and available hands are found, the Holy Spirit is working to establish a community manifesting God's heart.
+Throughout the world, within every people group, wherever willing hearts and available hands are found, the Holy Spirit is working to establish a community that manifests God's heart.
 The dynamics and disciplines that we are studying in this syllabus illustrate and demonstrate how he works amongst us, moving us onwards, towards this goal.

 ### Characteristics ###